 Transportation

 Canada is a developed country with a robust public transportation system, and the costs usually depend on the city and how you choose to get around.
-A monthly pass is the most economical way to get around if your usage of the public transportation system is more and can cost around CAD 90 to CAD 150, depending on the city.
+A monthly pass is the most economical way to get around if your usage of the public transportation system is high and can cost around CAD 90 to CAD 150, depending on the city.
 One-day tickets are also available if a month's pass is not on your agenda and can come within a few dollars.

 Health Insurance